IlRand0m/ps2intrin/README.md

 There is also a minimal CMakeLists.txt provided for integration into CMake projects.

+<h3>Warning</h3>

+128-bit multimedia instructions only work with high optimization settings currently.
+This is due to GCC assuming 128-bit values take up 2 adjacent 64-bit registers rather than one 128-bit register.
+Loading a quadword using the LQ instruction will correctly populate a single register but GCC will think it has actually written to that and the next register.
+These 2 registers are then i.e. spilled on the stack, etc.
+This obviously writes garbage.
+Only workaround is using i.e. -O3 on functions using these multimedia instructions and checking if the compiler actually allocated all values to registers and didn't have to spill any to the stack.

+The multiply and the multiply-accummulate instructions in pipeline 0 behave similarly.
+Because they use the LO and HI registers, any modification to those will be observed when finally querying the result.
+This means that any multiplication in the code, even for i.e. address calculations, will overwrite the result of the multiply/multiply-accummulate instruction if it is not saved using the move-from-lo/hi instructions (and then restored using move-to-lo/hi).
+High optimization levels tend to remove extraneous multiplactions, making those roundtrips unnecessary.

 <h3>List of covered instructions : </h3>

 - BREAK : Breakpoint